noizu-labs/SimplePoolAdvanced/README.md

-SimplePool
+AdvancedPool
 ================

-**SimplePool** provides scaffolding for working with long lived distributed worker processes.
+**AdvancedPool** provides scaffolding for working with long lived distributed worker processes.
 SimplePool library has been highly optimized to work at scale and is capable of managing millions of frequently accessed long lived processes, while exposing the ability for developers to override internal behavior as needed by their individual projects or for specific worker types.

-**SimplePool** provides support for
+**AdvancedPool** provides support for
 - monitoring services (failures per minute, etc.)
 - distributing load across a cluster.
 - counting workers across the distributed cluster.